reactjs/ko.react.dev/content/docs/hooks-faq.md

 ### What can I do if my effect dependencies change too often? {#what-can-i-do-if-my-effect-dependencies-change-too-often}

 Sometimes, your effect may be using state that changes too often.
-You might be tempted to omit that state from a list of dependencies, but that usually leads to bugs:
+You might be tempted to omit that state from a list of dependencies, but that usually leads to bugs.

 ```js{6,9}
 function Counter() {